Ellipse Equation and Graph Calculator

-Enter the ellipse equation or the known data to get its equations (standard and general form), its elements (center, foci, vertices, semi-axes, latus rectum, eccentricity, area, etc.), and its graph.
+Enter the ellipse equation or the known data to get its equations (standard and general forms), its elements (center, foci, vertices, semi-axes, latus rectum, eccentricity, area, etc.), and its graph.

 Center (C)